 Drinking in Bocas Town:

 El Toro Loco is the gringo sports bar for watching the game with cheap drinks and live music (sometimes).
 Raw Fusion has a small bar on main st in the front of their restaurant with creative martinis.
 Hotel Bocas Del Toro has a small front bar on Main St with an awesome happy hour.
 Drinks range from $2-$4 and they do a really good pina colada.
-The Pub has a great overwater location.
 Munchies has a fun, second story bar great for people watching.
-My favorite, the dive-y Bocas Books also known as Loco Dave’s or Booze, Books & Beyond but usually just The Bookstore, is a hole in the wall with cheap drinks, ping pong and a very large Jenga. .
+Selina Hostel has a fun deck for drinking but it can get super crowded.
+My favorite, the dive-y Bocas Books also known as Loco Dave’s or Booze, Books & Beyond but usually just The Bookstore, is a place with cheap drinks, ping pong and a very large Jenga, and a great overwater location.
 And yes, they also sell books.
-If ya feel like shakin’ your ass, there are two clubs in town.
-The better one, Iguana Surf Bar has ladies nights and occasional live music.
+If ya feel like shakin’ your ass, there are a few clubs in town.
+Iguana Surf Bar has ladies nights and occasional live music.
 The dj here is the best for popular music, hip hop and reggae and the ladies behind the bar are super awesome.
 The other option is Barco Hundido known as “the wreck deck” due to the sunken boat the bar was built around.
 The dj here varies from techno music to hip hop, dancehall and reggae.
 The crowd can get huge and ladies hang onto your purses.
-Both places start around 10pm and go late.
+Summer is right on main st and has that club vibe. places start around 10pm and go late.

 Places to stay on Isla Colon: